The Rising American Electorate

 The Unprecedented Growth of the Rising American Electorate

-According to the latest Census data, the RAE is overwhelmingly responsible for the recent growth in the U.S. population:
+According to the latest Census data, the Rising American Electorate or RAE (unmarried women, African Americans, Latinos, other people of color and people under 30) is overwhelmingly responsible for the recent growth in the U.S. population:

-- While the groups in the RAE are the most under-represented groups in the electorate, they make up the new majority in this country whose views are not being represented by their elected leaders.
+- While the groups in the RAE are the most under-represented groups in the electorate, they make up the new majority in this country and their views are not being represented by their elected leaders.

+In 2014, more than 75 million members of the Rising American Electorate did not vote.
 Clearly, too many people are still standing on the sidelines of our democracy.
-More than episodic, on-year registration, education and outreach efforts must be made to boost their engagement, participation and representation.
-The VPC knows from its research that the greatest reason the RAE cites for not participating is lack of information on the candidates and policy debates.
+More than episodic registration, education and outreach efforts must be made to boost their engagement, participation and representation.
+The VPC knows from its research that the greatest reason the RAE cites for not participating is lack of information on the candidates and policy debates on issues of importance to the RAE.
 Provide information and greater citizenship follows.

-This is especially true in the rapidly changing voting environment — the ways Americans register and vote have changed dramatically (by mail, online, and early voting in-person, for example) and new voter requirements have been imposed in 11 states, with the list still growing.
+This is especially true in a rapidly changing voting environment.
+The ways Americans register and vote have changed dramatically (by mail, online, and early voting in-person, for example), and new voter requirements have been imposed in many states.
 The need to provide the RAE with information about these changes gives the work of the VPC added urgency.

-Large percentages of the groups that make up the RAE are not registered to vote:
+Large percentages of the groups that make up the RAE are not registered to vote.
+As of 2012:

-- 39 percent of unmarried women who are eligible are not registered, representing 28 percent of all unregistered citizens
+- 31 percent of unmarried women who are eligible are not registered, representing 28 percent of all unregistered citizens.

-- 51 percent of young people between 18 and 29 who are eligible are not registered, representing 31 percent of all unregistered citizens
+- 42 percent of young people between 18 and 29 who are eligible are not registered, representing 31 percent of all unregistered citizens.

-- 37 percent of African Americans who are eligible are not registered, representing 12 percent of all unregistered citizens
+- 41 percent of African Americans who are eligible are not registered, representing 12 percent of all unregistered citizens.

 The critical first step toward increasing the civic engagement of these groups is registration.
 In a presidential election year, for every one voter in the RAE who was registered and did not vote, there were four who were unregistered and therefore could not vote.